Generic selectors

 Elastic energy I

+Another example of energy transformation.
 Compress the spring and observe how the elastic energy stored in the spring is converted to kinetic energy.
 What happens if there is no friction?

 Elastic energy II

-Energy of a bullet
+Kinetic energy of a bullet

 When the pendulum is released, it begins to swing back and forth.
 At what point are the kinetic energy of the ball maximum and minimum?
 What happens if there is no air (zero density)?
+Does the law of conservation of energy hold true?

 Energy on an astronaut